quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part109_22.4_The_CrankN.md

 :p How do you set up the initial conditions for the aluminum bar in the `EqHeat.py` program?
 ??x
-To initialize the temperature distribution at \( t = 0 \), we set all points on the bar except the ends to 100°C. The ends are set to 0°C, satisfying the boundary conditions.
+To initialize the temperature distribution at $t = 0$, we set all points on the bar except the ends to 100°C. The ends are set to 0°C, satisfying the boundary conditions.

 ```python
 # Initialize T for t=0